AnithaAnnem/Snaatak-/README.md

-# Purpose of Java
+# Introduction
+This document covers the stp by step installation of the java in different operating systems and trouble shooting issues

+# What is Java?

-Java is one of the most popular and versatile programming languages, widely used for building cross-platform applications.
+Java is a high level object oriented programming language(oops) one of the most popular and versatile programming languages, widely used for building cross-platform applications.
 Below are some key areas where Java is essential:

 # Key Uses of Java